Resource Organizations and Websites

 American Indian/Alaskan Native: Lifespan Respite WA is working to increase respite options for American Indian and Alaskan Native caregivers with input from the Tribes themselves as they have the knowledge and awareness of how to meet this need.
 The Lifespan Respite WA Voucher Program is open to all eligible American Indian and Alaskan Native caregivers.

 ARCH National Respite Network (organization, website): ARCH assists and promotes the development of quality respite and crisis care programs; to help families locate respite and crisis care services in their communities; and to serve as a strong voice for respite in all forums.
 Information, training, connections for families and the professionals who serve them.

 Family Caregiver Alliance (organization, website): FCA has an extensive set of information for caregivers, with topics ranging from Advanced Illness through Out of Home Care and including Intimacy and Working with Siblings.
-(We have several of their Caregiver College videos on our post “How-to Caregiving Videos).
 Note: their website focuses on caring for adults.
 Many of their resources are available in several languages.

 Informing Families (website) is a resource provided by the Washington State Developmental Disabilities Council, in partnership with the Developmental Disabilities Administration.

 ONEcaregiver Resource Center: (website) “A centralized platform to support caregivers and adults with intellectual and developmental disabilities who may be at risk of, or are living with, Alzheimer’s disease or related dementias”.

 SAGE, Advocacy & Services for LGBTQ+ Elders, (organization, website) says “We’re a national advocacy and services organization that’s been looking out for LGBTQ+ [their acronym] elders since 1978.
 We build welcoming communities and keep our issues in the national conversation to ensure a fulfilling future for all LGBTQ+ people”.